Acidham/alfred-markdown-notes/README.md

 Type `md#` to get a list of all tags found in the Notes or search for Tags (see [Options](#Options) as well)

 The tag search can also be used to search for already existing Tags to paste it into a markdown note.
-By pressing `CMD` and `Enter` the tag will be pasted into frontmost app.
+By pressing `CMD` and `Enter` the tag will be pasted into the frontmost app.

 ### Search in Todos